 These media sources have a slight to moderate liberal bias.
-They often publish factual information that utilizes loaded words (wording that attempts to influence an audience by using appeal to emotion or stereotypes) to favor liberal causes.
-These sources are generally trustworthy for information, but may require further investigation.
+They often publish factual information that utilizes loaded words (wording that attempts to influence an audience by appeals to emotion or stereotypes) to favor liberal causes.
+These sources are generally trustworthy for information but may require further investigation.
 See all Left-Center sources.

-- Overall, we rate Asia Sentinel Left-Center Biased based on story selection that moderately favors the Left and Mixed for factual reporting due to poor sourcing and failed fact checks by IFCN fact checkers.
+- Overall, we rate Asia Sentinel Left-Center Biased based on story selection that moderately favors the Left and Mixed for factual reporting due to poor sourcing and failed fact checks by IFCN fact-checkers.

 Factual Reporting: MIXED

 Media Type: Website

 Traffic/Popularity: Minimal Traffic